AndrewBartholomew62/Andrew-Bartholomew-draw/README.md

 # draw-programme
 The draw programme generates metapost code to draw diagrams from labelled peer codes or Gauss codes.
-It is currently able to draw a variety of knots and links: classical, virtual, welded, flat, doodles, (multi-)knotoids and multi-linkoids.
+It is currently able to draw a variety of knots and links: classical, virtual, welded, flat, singular, doodles, (multi-)knotoids and multi-linkoids.

 The programme can also draw diagrams that are related to knot diagrams: